Can I hire an attorney?

 Small Claims Court Jurisdiction

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Additionally, a small claims court plaintiff can only ask the court for monetary relief.
-The court has no authority to issue an injunctive or equitable award.
-Say your landscaper breaks a sprinkler head.
-You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
+Small claims parties can only recover money.
+You cannot seek injunctive relief.
+For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 You could only ask the court for an award of money.

 Cochran County Court Locations